Being afraid of an ever-changing culture

 No matter where you go, you will find traditions.
 Social, religious, familiar, political, and occupational traditions are an almost certain element of every culture’s foundation.
 Sometimes these traditions come in the form of festivals, sometimes in the form of dress, and even in the way we speak in certain contexts.
 Go around the world, and in each country and in every time period you will find different traditions.

 When one mixes people with technology and tradition, one experiences a specific culture.
 At the core, all of us are the same.
 We are imperfect humans who desire love and restoration.
-But when we examine ourselves (and others) we observe that humanity is complex at the very least.
-Anywhere at any time, there is a culture and that culture changes with its traditions and its technology.
+But when we examine ourselves (and others) we observe that humanity is complex, to say the very least.
+Anywhere, at any time, there is a culture and that culture changes with its traditions and its technology.
 And when the culture changes, the people change.
-And when people change, their worldview changes as well.
+And when people change, their worldview and values change as well.

-In the USA there is a very diverse and vague culture.
+In the USA, there is a very diverse and vague culture.
 This is due to integration.
-Several cultural backgrounds with its technology and tradition moved into one place and made for a confusing atmosphere.
+Several cultural backgrounds, with their technology and tradition, moved to one place and made a sometimes confusing atmosphere.
 Nobody wants to offend anyone else because if they steal someone’s freedom, it won’t be long until their own freedom is stolen.
 It is against the cultural norm to really have an objective view about anything.
 This is called relativism.
 In this type of culture, nothing is considered absolute.
 Everything is subjective (post-modernism).

-100 years ago, in the USA we had the opposite problem.
+Roughly 100 years ago, in the USA, we had the opposite problem.
 Sure, there was still a good bit of cultural fusion.
-However, in the modernist society, there was absolute truth according to the culture’s leaders.
-You can have your traditions, but if you go against what the big guys thought the standard should be you were labeled a heretic in religion, a liberal in politics, and you were beaten and mistreated in other areas of discourse.
+However, in the modernist society, there was absolute truth according to the culture’s leaders and influencers.
+You can have your traditions, but if you go against what the “big guys” thought the standard should be you were labeled a heretic in religion, a liberal in politics, and you were beaten and mistreated in other areas of discourse.
 Blacks and homosexuals were abused without a second thought in a lot of towns across America.
-If you asked the second-class citizens if those days were so “great” they would probably have something awful to say.
+If you asked the “second-class citizens” if those days were so “great” they would probably have something awful (but true) to say.
 No culture has been or ever will be perfect.
 No matter the tradition, no matter the technology, no matter the time, no matter the place, and no matter the people.
 Perfection is not a possibility when humanity is involved.